mjanoudy/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+ANSWER: joeOtherAccount is just a copy of joe, so the instant it is initiated, it had 100 in its balance property.
+Changing the joe property does not change joeOtherAccount.
+joe.balance = 50
+joeOtherAccount.balance = 100

 ### Question 10